team-dev-docs/lits-dev-docs-playground/dev-docs/context-javascript-ltsquickstart-openaillm.js.md

-# Custom Vector Index Quickstart
+# Create your OpenAI LLM

-This code tutorial creates a vector index and queries it, while also configuring the the LLM, the ServiceContext, and the similarity_top_k.
+This tutorial helps you create an OpenAI LLM and directly use it for chat.

 Make sure you are still in the <code>javascript/ltsquickstart</code>